Let's Verify Math Questions Step by Step: Related Work

-\paragraph{Verification in Math QA.} Much attention has been given to improving the accuracy of LLMs on math problem answering, including developing better reasoning strategies and addressing common model failure modes~\citep{xu2024chatglmmathimprovingmathproblemsolving, zhang-etal-2024-rationales}.
+\textbf{Verification in Math QA.} Much attention has been given to improving the accuracy of LLMs on math problem answering, including developing better reasoning strategies and addressing common model failure modes~\citep{xu2024chatglmmathimprovingmathproblemsolving, zhang-etal-2024-rationales}.
 Models fine-tuned with reinforcement learning have even demonstrated the ability to solve competition-level math problems~\citep{deepseekai2025deepseekr1incentivizingreasoningcapability,openai2024openaio1card,bercovich2025llamanemotronefficientreasoningmodels}.
 However, when presented with flawed or ill-posed questions, LLMs often lack the ability to detect inconsistencies or exhibit overthinking behaviors~\citep{ouyang2025treecutsyntheticunanswerablemath,fan2025missingpremiseexacerbatesoverthinking}.
 Recent efforts such as MathClean~\citep{liang2025mathcleanbenchmarksyntheticmathematical} and QuestBench~\citep{li2025questbenchllmsaskright} have introduced benchmarks for identifying flawed problems and missing assumptions, revealing substantial gaps in model robustness.
 Despite these advances, structured and comprehensive verification for math problems has yet to receive broad attention.
-To bridge this gap, our work proposes a progressive, formalized verification pipeline that identifies and filters flawed problems based on a structured decomposition of the problem semantics.
+To bridge this gap, we introduce \textbf{ValiMath}, a benchmark dataset tailored for stepwise verification of question correctness.
+To showcase its utility, we provide a formalized multi-stage verification pipeline as a reference approach, illustrating how semantic decomposition enables fine-grained quality assessment.